SergeiDm/CarND-Kidnapped-Vehicle-Project/README.md

 - CMakeLists.txt - the file for building program.

 ## Results
 The output results are introduced in 'output.txt' file.
-Additionaly.

 Here is the picture showing map landmarks, true and predicted vehicle positions: